 Why is it important to change your address when moving?

-But before I get to that, did you know that even if mail volumes are decreasing, there are still 100,000,000 (yes, one hundred million) pieces of priority mail that do not reach their intended recipients every year, simply because of people moving?
+Before I get to that, did you know that even if mail volumes are decreasing, there are still 100,000,000 (yes, one hundred million) pieces of priority mail in Canada that do not reach their intended recipients every year, simply because of people moving?
 This is a huge amount of paper, postage, manpower and fuel wasted.

-Now, here is why it is still important that you notify the organizations you do business with of your new address:
+Now, here is 4 reasons why it is still important that you notify the organizations you do business with of your new address.

 1. For identity verification